 Justice Courts Public Information Request

 Court records are maintained in accordance with Rules of the Supreme Court of Arizona,

-Court Records, subsections (A) and (D).
+Rule 29: Court Records, subsections (A) and (D).

 Court records are provided in accordance with Arizona Supreme Court

 Most existent records are public and will be provided, with redactions as required in Rule and Statute.

-Get court locations, phone numbers, and email addresses here
+Get court locations, phone numbers, and email addresses here.

-Bulk Data on Filings
+Bulk Filing Data

-include details of new filings and terminations, as well as current detailed information on all pending
+include details of new filings and terminations of all case types, as well as current detailed information on all pending

 Generally, there is a fee to provide any record.
-The costs are specified in
+Most costs are specified in

 Case files: $.50 per page